Specy/specy-app/src/posts/being-a-psychologist-to-your-overthinking-llm.md

 This was with the hope of "steering" the LLM to follow instructions more closely, but it didn't always work.

 So people added a new detail.
-Instead of trying to steer the LLM into "thinking internally" (something that it cannot really do), why don't we make the LLM actually write out thoughts?
+Instead of trying to steer the LLM into "thinking internally" (something that it cannot really do), they thought:

+> "Why don't we make the LLM _actually_ write out thoughts?"

-That's when the concept of "scratchpad" was introduced.
-Prompters would give the LLM instructions but then tell the LLM to "think out loud", by writing its thoughts inside of an XML "scratchpad" tag.
+That's when the concept of the "scratchpad" was introduced.
+Prompters would give the LLM instructions about the task and also tell it to "think out loud", by writing its thoughts inside of an XML tag claled the "scratchpad".
 A prompt would look something like this:

 ```
 You are an AI doing ...